The Marianna Brown Dietrich College of Humanities and Social Sciences

 Limits

-Undergraduate students may a maximum of 180 units and transfer these back for credit toward the Carnegie Mellon degree.
+Undergraduate students may take a maximum of 180 units and transfer these back for credit toward the Carnegie Mellon degree.

 Exceptions